Common Hatchetfish, Silver Hatchetfish

 Gasteropelecus: Greek gaster [= stomach] and pelecus [=hatchet, axe]

-sternicla: Latin for breast, referring to the thorax
+sternicla: Latin for breast, referring to the deeply extended thorax.

 Slow-moving forest streams, tributaries and swamps.
 The fish are most often found in areas with an abundance of surface vegetation.